Black Mold Removal Cost: Should I Buy a House with Mold?

 If you're buying a home with mold in it, know upfront that the mold is a pre-existing condition that insurances won't cover.
 You should also note the moisture/water problem that caused the mold to grow in the first place and consider if it is likely to happen again.
 Is the problem a leaky pipe that will leak again until it's fixed?
 Is the basement prone to flooding?
 If you're concerned about mold sneaking back in after remediation, make sure you get something that will cover at least part of the remediation cost if you live in a flood zone.

 Consider This: Basement Moisture Issues

-The potential for basement moisture issues lurks anywhere that building components are below grade; and most basement moisture control issues results from water flowing through holes or water wicking into cracks and pores of porous building materials like wood and masonry blocks.
+The potential for basement moisture issues lurks anywhere that building components are below grade, and most basement moisture control issues result from water flowing through holes or water wicking into cracks and pores of porous building materials like wood and masonry blocks.
 The most common basement moisture culprits include: